Gouvernathor/parliamentarch/README.rst

 Parliamentarch
 ==============

-Utility math functions for the generation of arch-styled parliamentary arches.
+Utility math functions for the generation of arch-styled parliamentary diagrams.

 Base math and layout
 --------------------